spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 **Note:** If you cloned an earlier version of the fork and plugin, the setup steps below may cause errors.
 See the [Keep your GDK up to date]({{urlRoot}}/content/upgrading#step-2-update-your-unreal-engine-fork-and-plugin) for guidance on installing the latest versions.

-### Step 1: Join the Epic Games organisation on GitHub
+### Step 1: Join the Epic Games organization on GitHub

 To get access to the SpatialOS Unreal Engine fork, you need to join the Epic Games organisation on GitHub. </br>
 If you haven't already joined, you need to: